sliinder/Discord-Server-Nuker/README.md

 # Open Source Nuker

 # NOTE
-- Don't Say This Is Skid Of Lithum Nuker .
+- Don't Say This Is Skid Of "Lithum Nuker" .
 - Lithium Nuker Is in CSharp
-- Slinder in Python
+- Slinder Nuker in Python

 # Setup